MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-apigateway-aspnet-core/includes/review-kubernetes-ingress-controller-concepts.md

 | `https://<host-name>/apigateway/cp/*` | `http://coupon-api/coupon-api/*`     |
 | `https://<host-name>/apigateway/o/*`  | `http://ordering-api/ordering-api/*` |

-The table above depicts two main entry routes to the cluster, `/identity` and `/apigateway`.
+The table above shows two main entry routes to the cluster, `/identity` and `/apigateway`.

 The `/identity` route is handled internally by the `identity` service, using a simple `http` termination and using the internal service name.